-11. On 20 April 2023, Bestrest Hotels UK Ltd recruited Nikolas to become the general manager of its new Cambridge hotel.
-Nikolas (42 years' old) previously managed the Bestrest Hotel group's flagship hotel in Rualand.
+11. Bestrest Hotels UK Ltd has recruited Nikolas to become the general manager of its new Cambridge hotel from 20 April 2025.
+Nikolas (42 years old) currently manages the Bestrest Hotel group's flagship hotel in Rualand.
 Nikolas's salary in this new post is £75,000 a year and he has no other UK income.

-Nikolas had been contributing to a Rualand based pension scheme at a rate of 5% of his salary and wishes to continue to do so, whilst working in the UK.
+Nikolas has been contributing to a Rualand based pension scheme at a rate of 5% of his salary and wishes to continue to do so, whilst working in the UK.
 The pension scheme is registered with the authorities in Rualand and is the equivalent of a UK approved pension scheme.
-Whilst working in Rualand, Nikolas's contributions to the scheme were deductible against his Rualand tax liability.
+Whilst working in Rualand, Nikolas's contributions to the scheme have been deductible against his Rualand tax liability.